-Goose CLI guide
+Gemini CLI guide

-You can add the Snyk MCP server to Goose CLI to secure code generated with agentic workflows through an LLM.
+You can add the Snyk MCP server to Gemini CLI to secure code generated with agentic workflows through an LLM.
 This can be achieved in several ways.
 When you use it for the first time, the MCP server will ask for trust and trigger authentication if necessary.

 Prerequisites